alematia/MaGplotR/README.md

 #### Heatmap with control<br/>
-Heatmap represents gene ranks in each experiment.
+Heatmap cells are filled with each gene LFC.
+Numbers inside the cells are gene ranks in each experiment.
 Control plot shows the LFC of control (cyan) and the mean LFC of all experiments (red) for each gene.<br/>
 ![heatmap_and_control](https://user-images.githubusercontent.com/95416488/183723868-fd6a392e-33bc-4f70-abbe-5b03942470fe.png)